frame-lang/frame-docs/intermediate_frame/control_flow.rst

 Frame control flow has a compact syntax for various forms of control flow branching.
-It is inspired by the 'C' ternary expression:
+It is inspired by the 'C' langauge ternary expression:

 .. code-block::
-    :caption:
+    :caption: 'C' langauge ternary syntax

     condition ? value_if_true : value_if_false

 The following example sets the variable **x** to 10:

 .. code-block::
-    :caption:
+    :caption: Tenary Expression Example

     int a = 10, b = 20, x;